martinohmann/weather-landscape/README.md

   background).
 - **Metrics**: The server provides Prometheus metrics for monitoring.
 I use these to get alerted when the battery of the esp32 died, for example.
+- **Altitude**: In addition to latitude and longitude, the server also optionally accepts an altitude for even more precise weather data.

 ## Setup